 Neither do I offer any remark about Tyndall's philosophical, religious and political views; in respect of which my opinions might possibly be impartial; but nobody would believe that they were so.

-All that I have proposed to myself, in writing these few pages, is to illustrate and emphasise the fact that, in Tyndall, we have all lost a man of rare and strong individuality; one who, by sheer force of character and intellect, without advantages of education or extraneous aid–perhaps, in spite of some peculiarities of that character–made his way to a position, in some ways unique; to a place in the front rank not only of scientific workers, but of writers and speakers.
+All that I have proposed to myself, in writing these few pages, is to illustrate and emphasise the fact that, in Tyndall, we have all lost a man of rare and strong individuality; one who, by sheer force of character and intellect, without advantages of education or extraneous aidperhaps, in spite of some peculiarities of that charactermade his way to a position, in some ways unique; to a place in the front rank not only of scientific workers, but of writers and speakers.
 And, on my own account, I have desired to utter a few parting words of affection for the man of pure and high aims, whom I am the better for having known; for the friend, whose sympathy and support were sure, in all the trials and troubles of forty years' wandering through this wilderness of a world.

 1 In reading the very positive conclusions, based upon differences of style, about the authorship of ancient writings, enunciated by some critics, I have sometimes wondered whether, if the two pieces to which I have alluded had come down to us as anonymous ancient manuscripts, the demonstration that they were written by different persons might not have been quite easy.
+2 I have just received the resport of a sermon, delivered on the 15th of December 1893, by a curious curate, who, in his haste to besmirch the dead, abuses 'the late Professor Huxley'!
+3 Nimm dann Fährmann, I quote from memory; but it is long since I read these verses and more likely than not, the citation errs.

 Die ich gerne dreifach biete: